ggrames/docker_twonky_alpine/README.md

 docker build -t="twonky_alpine" .

 # Run the image and mount local media directory to it
-docker run --name twonky -p 9000:9000 -v /usr/share/httpd/icons:/home/twonky/media -it twonky_alpine
+be careful concerning the permissions (Docker does not know the local user in the host) docker run --name twonky -p 9000:9000 -v /usr/share/httpd/icons:/home/twonky/media -it twonky_alpine

 --------------------------------